Differentiable Learning of Generalized Structured Matrices for Efficient Deep Neural Networks: Experiments

 \subsection{Fine-tuning Results}

-We use the \textit{pre-trained} weights of the ViT-Base on ImageNet and initialize the parameters of the Gaudi-GBLR matrices by Algorithm \ref{algo:initialization} in Section \ref{sec:app_initialization}.
+\textbf{Vision Task.} We use the \textit{pre-trained} weights of the ViT-Base on ImageNet and initialize the parameters of the Gaudi-GBLR matrices by Algorithm \ref{algo:initialization} in Section \ref{sec:app_initialization}.
 The ViTs with Gaudi-GBLR matrices were fine-tuned on ImageNet \citep{ILSVRC15}.
 During the initialization, we set the computational budget of all matrices in the network the same.
 For a fair comparison, the same set of hyperparameters was used throughout our fine-tuning experiments.

 The highest accuracy is achieved by Gaudi-GBLR in ViT-Base with a patch size of $16\times 16$ on the ImageNet validation dataset after fine-tuning it for 35 epochs.
 Figure \ref{fig:imagenet-finetune-vit-b} shows that Gaudi-GBLR preserves the accuracy well when the complexity is reduced to 30\% of the original `Dense' model which does not use structured matrices (its FLOPs count is normalized to 1).
 The other hand-designed approaches exhibit more significant accuracy degradations for the same complexity reduction.
 Overall, Gaudi-GBLR strikes better Accuracy-FLOPs trade-offs than LR or Monarch approaches.
 The higher accuracy for a similar FLOPs count quantifies the gain from the learned structured matrices.
+In addition to ViT, we also tested GBLR matrices on ResNet \citep{he2016deep}.
+Readers interested in further details can find the results in Appendix \ref{sec:extended_exp_results}.

+\textbf{Language Task. } We test the GBLR matrix to the weights of the pre-trained GPT-2 \citep{radford2019language}.
+We compare our method to LR and BLR (Monarch) matrices.
+We evaluated the perplexity of WikiText103 \citep{merity2016pointer} validation set after 10 epochs of fine-tuning on the training set.
+The perplexity of each model is in Table \ref{tab:gpt2}.
+Our method achieved the lowest perplexity, outperforming the dense baseline and utilizing the smallest number of FLOPs.